 “Seriously impressive.
-But you won’t be hearing this at Munich High-End 2019.” — that was yours truly laying down the Rammstein challenge over on Facebook.
+But you won’t be hearing this at Munich High-End 2019.” — that was yours truly laying down the Rammstein challenge on Facebook.

 Picking it up was Andrew Jones of ELAC.
 “This is strange because today I was preparing my playlists for AXPONA and added some tracks from a colleague.
 Scanning through them I found Rammstein!
 Might be interesting to try it out.
 Infected mushroom is already one of my favourites, so why not try this!”

 A week before AXPONA, Andrew Jones and I went long over internet wire to talk about his work as a loudspeaker designer.
 My aim for the podcast wasn’t to reproduce Jones’ CV – his work for TAD/Pioneer and KEF is well known.
 Instead, I wanted to dive in with a simple question: why are loudspeakers predominantly wooden boxes?
 From that starting point, Jones went deeper into his Debut and Uni-Fi designs for ELAC and the advantages of active crossovers over their passive equivalents.

 Then came the bigger tackles: could a loudspeaker system reproduce a live event recorded in an acoustic space?
 Answer: nope, thus pulling the rug out from under those who talk about sonic accuracy as an achievable/knowable goal.